 overwrite argument to

-data = TRUE will make sure the necessary data for the module is downloaded.
 Unfortunately, the forest age raster (“can_age04_1km.tif”) is no longer downloadable without creating an account on the NASA EarthData website.
-Download it from here and put in inside modules/forestAges/data (this will only be possible during the workshop).
+We have provided a copy on Google Drive.
+You can download it manually from here and put in inside file.path(getPaths()$modulePath, “/cropReprojectLccAge/data”) and modules/forestAge/data (this will only be possible during the workshop).
+However, downloading objects/files from the internet is a common problem.
+To enhance reproducibility, the function will not download a file again if it has a local copy:

 For future reference, it is possible to create an account on the NASA EarthData website and, after logging in, you’ll find the file here.

-## note how we use the modules folder defined above and chose to download the necessary data downloadModule('LCC2005', path = getPaths()$modulePath, repo = 'CeresBarros/SpaDES-modules', data = TRUE, overwrite = TRUE) ## open the description of the LCC2005 module group - on Windows this provides files directories openModules('LCC2005', path = getPaths()$modulePath) ## list all module files within LCC2005 and open them LCC2005ModuleFiles <- list.files(getPaths()$modulePath, pattern = 'Rmd$', recursive = TRUE, full.names = TRUE) ## open module Rmd files file.edit(LCC2005ModuleFiles) lapply(LCC2005ModuleFiles, file.edit)
+## open the description of the LCC2005 module group - on Windows this doesn't work because of an Rstudio issue, instead the message provides the lines to copy and paste openModules('LCC2005', path = getPaths()$modulePath) ## list all module files within LCC2005 and open them LCC2005ModuleFiles <- list.files(getPaths()$modulePath, pattern = 'Rmd$', recursive = TRUE, full.names = TRUE) ## open module Rmd files file.edit(LCC2005ModuleFiles) lapply(LCC2005ModuleFiles, file.edit)

 As you can see,